-All wetlands within the Facility Site were found to promote flood-flow alteration or attenuation.
+Wetlands observed within the Wetland Survey Area were found to promote flood-flow alteration or attenuation.
 The delineated wetlands were noted to have a combination of features including ponded water, water marks, dense vegetative cover, association with a waterbody, deep surface soil layers, fine-grained or organic soils, large areas relative to other wetlands in the local watershed and occurring in a concave landform or on a gentle gradient.
 These characteristics contribute to the ability of a wetland to reduce stormwater flow velocities, divert and diffuse stormwater flows, and store excess water.